Sigmmma/mek/readme.txt

 as of the time of me writing this:

-Halo_Bitmap_Optimizer_&_Converter:
-A program for optimizing entire directories of bitmap tags and converting them to/from different formats and to/from xbox.
-Read hboc readme.txt for more details.

 Halo_TeXource:
 Capable of ripping the uncompressed source textures from a directory of tags to tga files.